 - A. At the sound of the fire alarm signal, everyone should vacate the building at once.
 Do not permit conversation, horseplay, or running.
 Insist on a quiet, orderly exit (in a line.)
 This is an absolute necessity should oral commands need to be given at any time.
-Do not allow students to stop for books or coats. - B. The substitute will make sure that all windows are closed and the lights are off prior to closing the classroom door. - C. Students will remain in line once they have cleared the building in order for the substitute to take roll.

-- D. No one is to re-enter the building until an all-clear signal is given by designated individual.
+Do not allow students to stop for books or coats. - B. Prior to closing the classroom door, the substitute will make sure they have their emergency buckets with them, shut the windows, and turn the lights off. - C. Students will remain in line once they have cleared the building in order for the substitute to take roll. - D. No one is to re-enter the building until an all-clear signal is given by designated individual.
 When the all-clear signal is given all evacuees return to the building in an orderly manner. - E. Exit routes and procedures are posted in each classroom, please make sure you are aware of all exits. - F. Emergency procedures will be explained to all students in your classroom.